Student Responsibility and Academic Integrity

-The College recognizes students for their academic achievements at the annual Honors Convocation.
+SUNY Cortland recognizes students for their academic achievements at the annual Honors Convocation.
 Awards and scholarships are presented at this formal ceremony.
-Honors Convocation reflects the College's affirmation of its commitment to academic excellence.
+Honors Convocation reflects the university's affirmation of its commitment to academic excellence.

 Honors Programs within the Academic Disciplines